thwill1000/cmm2-zmim/README.md

 **8. How do I contact the author ?**

-The author can be contacted via github or as user "thwill" on https://www.thebackshed.com/forum/index.php
+The author can be contacted as user "thwill1000" on via https://github.com or as user "thwill" on https://www.thebackshed.com/forum/index.php